 3. A criminal conviction for a:

 a. violation of any criminal drug law, based upon conduct occurring either on or off the workplace; or

 b. violation of any alcohol beverage control law or law that governs driving while intoxicated, based upon conduct occurring in the workplace; and

 4. An employee’s failure to report to his or her supervisor the employee’s conviction of any offense, as required in Section B above.

 Any employee who commits a violation of this policy shall be subject to the full range of disciplinary actions, including discharge.
 The severity of disciplinary action for violations of this policy shall be determined on a case-by-case basis.
-Mitigating circumstances that may be considered in determining the appropriate discipline include whether the employee voluntarily admits to, and seeks assistance for, an alcohol or other drug problem.
+Mitigating circumstances that may be considered in determining the appropriate discipline include whether the employee seeks assistance for an alcohol or other drug problem.

 D. Appropriate Action When Notified of Violations

 Supervisors must report and document any incident relating to the possible abuse of alcohol and drugs to the Director of Employee Relations, Human Resources.
 Any supervisor who knowingly disregards the requirements of this policy, or who is found to have deliberately misused this policy in regard to subordinates, shall be subject to disciplinary action, up to and including discharge.
 Disciplinary action may include required participation in a rehabilitation program and/or drug testing.